Published 18:58 IST, June 15th 2020

 Chronicling 2005 Ashes and Kevin Pietersen’s performance

-Michael Vaughan’s decision to stick with Kevin Pietersen across five matches paid off as attacking batsman emerged as leading run-scorer in series with 473 runs.
-He defied Australian bowlers throughout 2005 biennial event and also scored a counter-attacking 158 in fifth Test when rest of English batsmen crumbled to Shane Warne’s wily spell of 6-124.
-Despite Kevin Pietersen’s heroics with bat and Shane Warne’s 40 wickets, dynamic all-rounder Andrew Flintoff was awarded Compton–Miller Medal for his 402-run tally and 24-wicket series haul.
+Michael Vaughan’s decision to stick with Kevin Pietersen across five matches paid off as the attacking batsman emerged as the leading run-scorer in the series with 473 runs.
+He defied Australian bowlers throughout the 2005 biennial event and also scored a counter-attacking 158 in the fifth Test when the rest of the English batsmen crumbled to Shane Warne’s wily spell of 6-124.
+Despite Kevin Pietersen’s heroics with the bat and Shane Warne’s 40 wickets, dynamic all-rounder Andrew Flintoff was awarded the Compton–Miller Medal for his 402-run tally and 24-wicket series haul.

 Advertisement